Talal El Merhebi: Political career

-Talal beik was against the intervention of the Palestinians in Lebanese affairs and disagreed with Palestinian figures on many issues, consequently he was forced to hide in Akkar the North of Lebanon for a while in.
+Talal Beik was against the intervention of the Palestinians in Lebanese affairs and disagreed with Palestinian figures on many issues, consequently he was forced to hide in Akkar the North of Lebanon for a while.
 He worked hard with national figures to stop the war and allowing the entering of Deterrent Force and attended the meetings in Damas and Riad in 1976.

 In 1979, he was appointed Minister of National Economy and Minister of Public Health under Prime Minister Salim El Hoss's government which was a small government with only 14 ministers.
 He had great success in both ministries and was very close to President Elias Sarkis.

-As a Minister of Public Health, the major event was the improvement of the Operations Center for the implementation of the Open-heart operations at the American University hospital: For the First time in Lebanon, the ministry, under his excellency's order (Talal Beik) could donate 6 million Lebanese Pounds to every open-heart operation patient since the costs were reduced and patients wouldn't have to travel abroad to operate themselves.
+As a Minister of Public Health, the major event was the improvement of the Operations Center for the implementation of the Open-heart operations at the American University hospital: For the First time in Lebanon, the ministry, under his excellency's order (Talal Beik) could donate 6 million Lebanese pounds to every open-heart operation patient since the costs were reduced and patients wouldn't have to travel abroad to operate themselves.

 As a minister of the national economy, he worked on boosting the economy by creating strong ties and good collaboration with the Chamber of Commerce and Industry.

-Later that year, there had been disagreements with some of the Syrian Leaders and he was forced to leave the country for Paris where he stayed for around two years.
+Later that year, there had been disagreements with some of the Syrian leaders and he was forced to leave the country for Paris where he stayed for around two years.

 With Bachir El Jumayyel elected as president El-Merhebi was back to help bringing back the legitimacy of the government.
 Talal and many other figures were working on keeping their neutral position after president Jumayyel's assassination and the country was divided again.

 In 1989, he went with other deputies to the Taef agreement in the Kingdom of Saudi Arabia, and was elected member of the new constitution writing committee.
 He worked very hard with President Hussein Al Housseiny and the other 16 members in order to reach the necessary constitutional modifications that had to be made in a political context blessed by Saudi Arabia, Arab countries, the United States, and the East.

 Talal insisted on returning to Lebanon after the Taif agreement and refused to go elsewhere regardless of all the threats he received; he lived with his family.

 May 6, 1992 was a disaster, known as "6 ayyar", when the government resigned.

-Talal Beik was afterward nominated as Prime Minister and after President Elias El Hraoui informed him approval, a last-minute Syrian intervention took place and stopped him from being appointed.
+Talal Beik was afterward nominated as Prime Minister and after President Elias El Hraoui informed him of approval, a last-minute Syrian intervention took place and stopped him from being appointed.